Julien1000/TrackingGPS/README.md

 ### **Environment Files**
 Each component (broker, producer, consumer) has its own `.env` file.
 Update the following fields in each file:
 1. **Database configuration**: Specify the database credentials for the consumer,or leave the default values as they are.
 2. **Kafka broker address**: Replace with your IP address or `localhost`.
-You can find your public IP with:
+You can find your IP with:
    ```bash
    ifconfig
    ```